Requirements for Graduation

 The Committee on Standards and Academic Standing (CSAS), chaired by a designated member of the dean of the college staff, reviews the academic performance of all students at the end of each term.
 Students are expected to meet minimum GPA requirements, not only for each single term but also on a cumulative basis.

-- Any student on academic warning who fails to earn at least a 2.00 GPA for a term will be subject to academic dismissal.
+- Any student on academic warning who fails to earn at least a 2.00 GPA for a term will be subject to academic suspension.

-- A student readmitted after academic dismissal will be placed on warning for the term in which he or she returns.
+- A student readmitted after academic suspension will be placed on warning for the term in which he or she returns.

-- A student who does not return from an academic dismissal within four semesters will be withdrawn from the university and must apply for readmission through the Office of Admissions
+- A student who does not return from an academic suspension within four semesters will be withdrawn from the university and must apply for readmission through the Office of Admissions